FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 \end{remark}

-The parameters $N^{*}_{k}$ in Remark~\ref{rem:adv_cost_p1_scalar} can be computed using a bisection method at every time $k \in \mathcal{K}$.
-Given an arbitrary adversary control cost $N_k$, we start by updating the parameter of saddle-point value in~\eqref{eq:Val_1D_al0} and~\eqref{eq:Val_1D_al1} backward in time.
-At any time instant $k \in \mathcal{K}$, if the inequality $-N_{k} + H^2_{k}\mathbf{p}_{k+1}^{1} \leq 0$ is not satisfied, the adversary cost $N_k$ is updated using the bisection method.
-This process is iteratively repeated until reaching the time $k = 0$ and the bisection method has converged.
-The determined cost $N_k^{*}$ represents the minimum adversary control cost required to maintain the validity of the saddle-point value recursion, thereby ensuring effective control of the system.
+The parameters $N^{*}_{k}$ in Remark~\ref{rem:adv_cost_p1_scalar} can be computed using any bisection method at each time instant $k \in \mathcal{K}$.
+Starting with an arbitrary adversary control cost $N_k$, the saddle-point value parameters in~\eqref{eq:Val_1D_al0} and~\eqref{eq:Val_1D_al1} are updated recursively backward in time.
+At each time step $k$, if the inequality $-N_{k} + H^2_{k}\mathbf{p}_{k+1}^{1} \leq 0$ is violated, the adversary cost $N_k$ is adjusted using the bisection method.
+This iterative process continues until the recursion converges at $k = 0$.
+The resulting cost $N_k^{*}$ represents the minimum adversary control cost required to maintain the validity of the saddle-point value recursion, thereby ensuring effective control of the system.

-Similar to the findings presented in~\cite{FlipDyn_banik2022}, in addition to the minimum adversary control costs, we can determine a minimum adversarial state cost $G_{k}^{1*}$ that guarantees a mixed strategy NE takeover at every time $k \in \mathcal{K}$.
-We characterize such an adversarial state cost in the following remark.
+Similar to the findings in~\cite{FlipDyn_banik2022}, alongside determining the minimum adversary control costs, we can also identify a minimum adversarial state cost, $G_{k}^{1*}$, that ensures a mixed strategy NE takeover at each time step $k \in \mathcal{K}$.
+Such an adversarial state cost is characterized in the following remark.